arcogabbo/musicvisualizer/README.md

 sudo pacman -S sdl2
 sudo pacman -S fftw
 ```
-Or just install them yourself
+Or just install them yourself.

 **__Have fun!__**

->It should be compatible with windows but i have to try it yet
+>It's not compatible with windows because the pthread API is different.